-Sample Question 1 – Election Integrity and Electoral Commission
+Sample Q 1 – Election Integrity and Electoral Commission

 As I always remind my own students, “Any DBQ that you do, automatically becomes a CASE STUDY for you to refer to in future”.
 So the goals of the documents that I produce will be two-fold.
 Firstly, they should enhance the learning in specific areas that are directly relevant to the course content/subject specification.
 Secondly, they aim to familiarize students with the kinds of questions that have been asked thus far.
 These seem to range from questions that focus directly on ‘comprehension’ of the key content and arguments, to reliability and methodology, presentation of written and visual data, bias in authorship, and comparative views of the two documents.
 But bear in mind that we only have two past exams and an SEC sample paper to go on, so this will (by definition) be an imperfect set of sample questions.
 I’m forever telling students that they should look at the ‘N’ number (sample size) in any data they gather and so I should heed my own advice and not make any extravagant claims about anything I produce based on the ‘trends’ that I’ve tried to infer.
 Seeing the ‘backup’ paper in November 2020 that students were supposed to have sat in June will undoubtedly help with improving the relevance of future sample DBQs!

 The following handouts might help students in their responses:

 (*** the marking scheme for the 50 Mark Question shifted between the first and second year of examination.
 I include the old format of my suggested approach for comparative purposes.)